mikelma/craftium/craftium-docs/docs/wrappers.md

 MultiBinary(3)
 ```

 The default action space has been reduced to a binary vector of only 3 elements (see [`MultiBinary`](https://gymnasium.farama.org/api/spaces/fundamental/#gymnasium.spaces.MultiBinary)).
-Note that `BinaryActionWrapper` allows for simultanaous actions.
-In the example above, the action `[1, 0, 1]` whould generate a forward movement action and a mouse (camera) rotation at the same time.
+Note that `BinaryActionWrapper` allows for simultaneous actions.
+In the example above, the action `[1, 0, 1]` would generate a forward movement action and a mouse (camera) rotation at the same time.

 ## DiscreteActionWrapper